Vietnam.vn - Nền tảng quảng bá Việt Nam

 On January 9, Astrobotic Technology (headquartered in Pennsylvania), the company developing the first American lunar lander in more than 5 decades, was forced to abandon its attempt to land the Peregrine spacecraft on the moon within the first 24 hours of leaving the launch pad in Florida (USA) on January 8.
 According to Reuters , the cause was a fuel leak, causing a serious loss of thrust.

-The Peregrine spacecraft successfully separated from the United Launch Alliance's new Vulcan rocket overnight from Cape Canaveral Air Force Station and quickly established contact with NASA's ground-based radio antenna network, Astrobotic Technology announced on January 8.
+The Peregrine spacecraft successfully separated from United Launch Alliance's new Vulcan rocket overnight from Cape Canaveral Air Force Station and quickly established contact with NASA's ground-based radio antenna network, Astrobotic Technology announced on January 8.

-Accordingly, the lander was unable to position itself facing the sun due to a problem with the thruster, resulting in the ship being unable to charge its batteries.
+Accordingly, the lander was unable to position itself facing the sun due to a problem with the propulsion system, resulting in the ship being unable to charge its batteries.
 The battery problem was later resolved, but until now Astrobotic has been helpless due to problems related to the ship's propulsion system.

 Minh Hoa (reported by Thanh Nien, VNA)